-DAVENPORT, Iowa (April 13) – Friday the 13th wasn’t so lucky for the Deery Brothers Summer Series and Davenport Speedway’s Rebel 5K.
-Tonight’s $5,000 to win IMCA Late Model tour event at Davenport has been declared a rainout.
-Track officials plan to reschedule the event.
-The 32nd annual series now opens on Saturday, April 21 at Cedar County Raceway in Tipton with a $2,000 to win, minimum $300 to start show.
-IMCA Speedway Motors Weekly Racing National and Iowa State points, as well as series points will be awarded.
+MAQUOKETA, Iowa (April 13) – Forecasts calling for less than pleasant temperatures Saturday and Sunday have resulted in postponements of Deery Brothers Summer Series events at Maquoketa Speedway and at Dubuque Speedway.
+Both IMCA Late Model tour events are to be rescheduled.
+The 33rd annual Deery Series now opens at Cedar County Raceway in Tipton with a $2,000 to win, minimum $300 to start main event next Saturday, April 20.
 Pit gates open at 4 p.m. and the grandstand opens at 5 p.m.
-Hot laps are at 6:15 p.m. with racing to follow.
-Spectator admission will be $18 for adults, $16 for seniors and students and free for kids ages 12 and under.
-Pit passes are $30 More information about that event is available by calling 563 340-4079 and at the www.davenportspeedway.com website.
+Hot laps are at 6:30 p.m. with racing at 7 p.m.
+Spectator admission is $18 for adults, $15 for seniors and students and free for kids ages 12 and under when accompanying a paid adult.
+Pit passes are $30 More information is available by calling 563 340-4079.